Indiana 100% P&T Playbook

 3. If you are 100% P&T, ask the county auditor whether your next payable bill is being handled under the new Section 14 deduction, the 2026 transition $250 credit, the wartime $350 credit, or the donated-home Section 14.5 lane.

-4. Open the CVO file in ScholarTrack for each eligible child and match it with annual FAFSA deadlines.
+5. Open the CVO file in ScholarTrack for each eligible child and match it with annual FAFSA deadlines, SAP requirements, resident-tuition status, and the school's aid-ordering rules.

-5. Map DEA by person and by timeline instead of assuming every child will use it the same way.
+6. Map DEA by person and by timeline instead of assuming every child will use it the same way, then set reminders for any VA verification requirement.

-6. Rebuild your Indiana529 target based on what CVO and DEA should actually cover.
+7. Rebuild your Indiana529 target based on what CVO and DEA should actually cover, including the costs CVO does not cover.

-7. Recheck plates, BMV indicators, DNR perks, and Military Family Relief Fund eligibility so the day-to-day support is not left on the table.
+8. Recheck plates, BMV indicators, DNR perks, DAV hunting/fishing licensing, and Military Family Relief Fund eligibility so the day-to-day support is not left on the table.

 Official sources